Description

 Tried: Opening the Elements panel in DevTools instead of View Page Source.

-The Elements panel shows the live DOM after JavaScript has run and the browser has parsed the page, not the raw HTML sent by the server.
-View Page Source (Ctrl+U) shows the actual downloaded HTML including all script tags with their original content, which is what you need to read the validation logic.
+The Elements panel shows the live DOM after JavaScript has run, not the raw HTML the server sent.
+View Page Source (Ctrl+U) shows the file exactly as downloaded, including the original script tags you need to read.

 Tried: Searching for the flag text directly in the source with Ctrl+F for 'picoCTF'.